AI Image Looks Like an Overprocessed 3D Render (Fix the CGI Look)

 soft shadows with noise, ambient light bleed

-Step 5: Negative prompt the CG signature (SD-family)
+Step 5: Negative-prompt the CG signature (SD family)

 3d render, cgi, octane render, unreal engine,

-overprocessed, plastic skin, waxy, oversaturated,
+overprocessed, plastic skin, waxy skin, poreless skin,

-hyperreal, smooth perfect skin, smooth perfect hair,
+airbrushed, oversaturated, hyperreal, smooth perfect skin,

-ray traced, sss, computer graphics, video game
+smooth perfect hair, ray traced, sss, computer graphics, video game

-Step 6: Apply a film grain LoRA / post-pass
+Step 6: Apply a film-grain LoRA / post-pass

 If everything else is right but the image still looks too clean: